TheFrenchGhosty/TheFrenchGhostys-Ultimate-Firefox-Configuration/README.md

 Tick the "+" next to "XX networks filters + XX cosmetic filters from:"

-Tick every list (except the 2 "Fanboy's" lists, that break too much stuff)
+Tick every list (you can only tick your country in the "Regions, languages" lists)

 "Apply changes" - "Update now"